 - Being a woman doesn’t take away my right to travel anywhere I choose to, even if it is going to be alone.
-(And as my sister pointed out, I am probably more in danger during my annual Mardi Gras trip than in Istanbul.
+And as my sister pointed out, I am probably more in danger during my annual Mardi Gras trip than in Istanbul.

-I don’t know, I don’t even know where to begin about how angry I am when I read those comments.
+I don’t know, I don’t even know where to begin with how angry I am when I read those comments.
 SO.
 ANGRY.
 So many idiots.
 I’m not going to hide in my house, cowering in fear.
 I guess that’s all.